silshack/summer2017/_posts/exercises/2017-05-25-treasure-hunt-turtles.md

 # Get Creative!

 As our first **game sketch**, this assignment offers lots of opportunity to get creative.
 Make sure to pace yourself and run your code often if you're experiementing.
 You can **Duplicate/Make a Copy** of your code on Trinket if you want to experiment without worrying about breaking your assignment.

+Done with the main assignment early? sSome areas to challenge yourself:

+* Get creative with your success animation
+* Give the user feedback that they've found the treasure by making a special turtle visible when they find it
+* (Advanced) Implement 'Mines' in your game, which are like treasure except they display a 'You Lost' animation when the user hits them.